catacomb-ai/catacomb/guide/README.md

 #### Example

-Here's an implemented Catacomb interface for sentiment analysis, where we assume that `input` is a string:
+Here's an implemented Catacomb interface for sentiment analysis, where we assume that `text` is a string:

 ```python
 class SentimentClassifier: